-If you were born on or before January 1, 1936 and receive a lump sum distribution that you do not roll over, special rules for calculating the amount of the tax on the payment might apply to you.
+If you were born on or before January 1, 1936 and receive a lump sum distribution that is not a qualified Roth distribution and that you do not roll over, special rules for calculating the amount of the tax on the taxable portion of the payment might apply to you.
 For more information, see IRS Publication 575, Pension and Annuity Income.